syframework/bootstrap/README.md

 # sy/bootstrap

-A library for starting to create a website
+A library for starting to create a website.
+Used in [sy/project]((https://github.com/syframework/project))

 ## Installation